Difference between revisions of "Edmund Kudzayi" - Pindula

 CCTV footage on abduction of Tawanda Muchehiwa

 CCTV footage has emerged showing the abduction of activist Tawanda Muchehiwa in Bulawayo in Zimbabwe.
-He was abducted in broad day light in July and was reportedly tortured for three days.
+He was abducted in broad day light on 30 July 2020 and was reportedly tortured for three days.
 The footage shows the abductors emerging from a white bakkie then forcing Muchehiwa into the same vehicle which then sped off.
 The captors accused him of involvement in the planning of anti-government protests.[11]

+Edmund Kudzayi is a Zimbabwean journalist who obtained the CCTV footage on the abduction of Tawanda Muchehiwa on 29 August 2020, told SABC News that it is authentic.

 “The footage is authentic, there’s a Nissan bakkie there an mp300.
 They’d removed the registration plates from the back of the vehicle.
 The number was caught I think it’s camera 2 of the CCTV footage.
 They managed to get the contact details of the person who owns the vehicle and they spoke to him and he said he had no idea the car had been leased to a car hire company so then he got in touch with Impala Car Rental and the proprietor said yes the vehicle was hired by one of our regular customers.
 Impala Car Rental would know the name of that individual.”